Gray Matter Lab Team Members

 Education

-• 2025 B.S.
-Speech Language and Hearing Sciences and Child and Adolescent Development, San Francisco State University
+• 2025 B.S. in Speech, Language, and Hearing Sciences; Double Minor in Counseling and Education, San Francisco State University

 Arissa Ventura